asyncapi/generator/docs/installation-guide.md

 If you have the correct versions installed, proceed to the CLI installation guide below.
 Otherwise, upgrading the Npm or Node version is lower than the recommended versions specified above.

 ## AsyncAPI CLI
 The AsyncAPI CLI tool allows you to do many different things with the [AsyncAPI document](asyncapi-file.md).
 You can generate message-based API boilerplate code, documentation, or anything else you need as long as you specify it in your own [template](template.md) or existing template already supports it.
-To use the Generator via the AsyncAPI CLI, you need to install the AsyncAPI CLI tool.
+To use the generator via the AsyncAPI CLI, you need to install the AsyncAPI CLI tool.

 ### Installation